-More information on principal adverse impacts on sustainability factors is available in the periodic reporting pursuant to Article 11(2) of the SFDR.
+More information on principal adverse impacts on sustainability factors is available in the annual report.

 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.

 The Fund seeks to achieve its investment objective by investing in bonds and equities issued by companies benefiting from long term financial growth outlooks and with high environmental, social and governance standards.